 Music is all around us and is recognised world-wide as a way of promoting self-esteem, enjoyment and a sense of emotional well-being.
-At Redscope Primary School, we are keen to develop creativity and self-expression through music, and our children have a rich range of opportunities through which they can experience music.
-They can also take their love of singing out into the local community of Kimberworth Park and the wider one of Rotherham.
+At Redscope Primary School, we are keen to develop creativity and self-expression through music and our children have a rich range of opportunities through which they can experience music.

-Through their Redscope school life, children have the opportunity to work with visiting musicians, such as an African drummer, listen to professional musicians in both school and outside venues, and perform at the One Voice and Young Voices events when in Y4 and Y5 respectively.
-They also listen to a wide range of recorded music form different eras and cultures, and some of this is used to enhance other lessons such as P.E., as well as beginning to learn about some of history’s most famous composers.
+Through their Redscope school life, children have the opportunity to work with visiting musicians, such as an African drummer, learn some scientific aspects of music, listen to professional musicians in both school and outside venues.
+They also listen to a wide range of recorded music from different eras and cultures within assemblies and some of this is used to enhance other lessons such as P.E., as well as beginning to learn about some of history’s most famous composers.

 Overall, our music curriculum intends to engage and inspire all children to reach their full potential in order to increase self-confidence, promote well-being, creativity and a sense of achievement.